 Buy Used From Amazon or eBay

 Did you know you can buy used products from Amazon?
-You can go to Amazon and search for the iPad you are interested in purchasing.
+Go to Amazon, search for the iPad and click on the model you want to buy.
 Once at the product's detail page, you will see how many used units they have for sale.
 These iPads are sold from a variety of different stores, and not only can you see details about the iPad such as what condition the device is in, you can also see the seller's satisfaction rating.

 Another good choice for buying a used iPad is eBay.
-These can be sold with a bidding process, which means you'll have to put in the highest bid and wait for the auction to end, or (sometimes) there is a buyout price you can use to buy the iPad immediately.
+The popular auction site offers two ways to buy an iPad: a standard auction where you are the highest bidder and a 'Buy it Now', which is when the seller puts a distinct price on the item.
 When buying from eBay, it is important to read all of the details before putting in a bid.
 You will want to check out the iPad's status, the seller's return policy and the seller's rating before buying the iPad.
 You will also want to note the shipping cost and compare the total price to other options.
-You might be surprised at how close in price a place like Amazon can be to eBay.
+Sometimes, a good deal on eBay comes with a rather high shipping price.

 Avoid Penny Auction Websites